EOTSIO/EOTS/governance/constitution.md

 # Article IV
 No Member shall offer nor accept anything of value in exchange for a vote of any type, including for Block Producer candidates, Amendments or Worker Proposals, nor shall any Member unduly influence the vote of another.
 # Article V
-This eot Blockchain has no owner, manager or fiduciary.
+This EOTS Blockchain has no owner, manager or fiduciary.
 It is governed exclusively under the terms of this Constitution.
 # Article VI
 No Member nor any Beneficial Interest shall own more than 10% of issued tokens.
 # Article VII